cianix/cnxMedia/README.md

 ## simpleMP3tag

-A simple MP3 tagger.
+A simple MP3 / FLAC tagger.

 ~~~~~
 SYNTAX:

  - simpleMP3tag <file.txt>

-The script take the list of mp3 files from current directory
+The script takes the list of mp3 or flac files from the current
-and load TAG information from a text file.
+directory and loads TAG information from a formatted text file.

 The format is: